software-mansion/react-native-enriched/README.md

 ## Supported Tags

-`react-native-enriched` uses the following HTML tags in its output and accepts them as input.
+`react-native-enriched` uses both standard and custom HTML tags in its output and accepts them as input.

 Not all styles can be combined freely.
 There are two kinds of restrictions: